Event Horizons

 These items are things that we have used or are still using.
 Some we aquired from other places, some we wrote.
 Help yourself!

 Journal: A simple, DOS-based utility useful for all those who must keep a regular journal.
 Uses no TSR memory or resources.
 Ideal for engineers and scientists working in Aerospace.
 Originally written in 1991, last modified in 1996.
-It was intended to be distributed as shareware, but we as of 5/10/2000 we are distributing it as freeware.
+It was intended to be distributed as shareware, but as of 5/10/2000 we are distributing it as freeware.
 As soon as we locate the source code, we will remove the registration requirement.
-At this time, if it not registered, the printed log simply says "unregistered".
+At this time, if it is not registered, the printed log simply says "unregistered".
 If you use this and like it, tell us.

 Note: the included instructions are intended for DOS mode workstations.
 In Windows NT/9X, place a shortcut to JOURNAL.EXE in the "Startup" folder.
 Set to "Close on Exit".
 We make the presumption that users of this program have a reasonable understanding of how to use computers, including how to edit text files, create and modify shortcuts, etc.